refinedev/refine/documentation/blog/2022-11-17-antd-dynamic-form.md

 For example, say you want to create a form that lets users provide optional extended information about themselves, but you don't want to greet every user with a behemoth form.
 You can create a dynamic form that allows users to add or remove input fields according to their needs.

-For context, here's an example of the final product of the dynamic form we'll be building in this tutorial:
+For context, here's an example of the final CRUD app product of the dynamic form we'll be building in this tutorial:

 <div class="img-container">